Copyright © 2016

 The Sergeant Major finished his cafe and then nodded to Thomas and walked back to the main lines of the troops.
 It was time for Thomas to eat and dress for the Officers.
 The General would not want him to be late.

 Thomas arrived at the General's tent on the dot.
 Captain Lewis was waiting outside for him and showed him inside immediately.
 Thomas was surprised to once again see the General alone except for a short rotund man sitting off to the side.
 Thomas had seen the man before.
-He had been the one talking to Lieutenant Sharpe the few times Thomas had seen him.
+He had been the one talking to Lieutenant Grey the few times Thomas had seen him.

 Thomas marched up to the table and gave his best form of attention and then saluted.